byashera/project-one/README.md

 ## Project One
 A game creating by Raynox Studio.

-Estimated release date: Not yet.
+Estimated release date: # The development of this game has been stopped forever!